example vault.yml file -- unencrypted plain text my_password: example_password

 # Other vault commands

-Here are a few notable commands from the official Ansible Vault docs.
+trellis-cli provides a few notable commands that coincide with the official Ansible Vault docs.

 decryptcommand.
 If your intention is to view or edit an encrypted file, use the